BSN | Nursing Degree

 The IWU Experience

 Earning a Bachelor of Science degree in Nursing offers students a wide variety of career options, including graduate school.
 IWU offers integrated educational experiences that combine the presentation of current medical knowledge with practical hands-on learning.
-Whether they begin the program as incoming freshmen or practicing professionals, all our students graduate fully prepared for service in settings ranging from clinics and hospitals to the mission field.
+All of our students graduate fully prepared for service in settings ranging from clinics and hospitals to the mission field.

 How You'll Learn